-Endy Bayuni (right) of The Jakarta Post and CU faculty and graduate students pose after the 4th Annual CAS Symposium, "Mediating Asia." moderator Rashna B. Singh, Claire 6 Center for Asian Studies Beginning Students Win Japanese Speech Contest
+Endy Bayuni (right) of The Jakarta Post and CU faculty and graduate students pose after the 4th Annual CAS Symposium, "Mediating Asia." hosted two back-to-back panel discussions on campus.
+The first consisted of a panel from Colorado College discussing the challenges of cosmopolitan society.
+The panelists were moderator Rashna B. Singh, Claire Beginning Students Win Japanese Speech Contest

 A group of Beginning Japanese students won 1st place in the category of skit presentations at the 29th Colorado/Wyoming Japanese Speech Contest held at the Colorado Convention Center on November 7th, 2015.
 Twelve schools and 160 people attended the event.

-Their skit, titled おかしい!
+Their skit, titled $\exists \not b \cup b \lor$!
 (Strange!), comically depicted the frustration of a native Japanese student who took a group of international students from the U.S. around a city in Japan, eventually arriving at a teppanyaki restaurant.
-There, the international students made a series of food-related mistakes CAS Executive Director Danielle Salaz meets with and one of them ended up eating a big mouthful of wasabi!
+There, the international students made a series of food-related mistakes and one of them ended up eating a big mouthful of wasabi!
 Everyone in the audience was entertained by their performance.
-The seven students from JPNS 1010, Zening Li, Sicheng Pan, Meiqi Shao, Richard Spinoso, Isaac Tovar, Brenda Wider, and Winston Yee, volunteered to participate in the skit contest and prepared and practiced their skit outside class hours.
+The seven students from JPNS 1010, Zening Li, Sicheng Pan, Meiqi Shao, Richard Spinoso, Isaac Tovar, Brenna Wider, and Winston Yee, volunteered to participate in the skit contest and prepared and practiced their skit outside class hours.
 It was amazing to see what they were able to create with basic grammar that they had learned in class during the first two months of their Japanese language study. continued from previous page Oberon Garcia, Ammar Naji, Michael Sawyer, and Peter Wright.
 The second panel focused on translation of Buddhist literature from Tibetan into English.
 Translators Anne Carolyn Klein and Jules B. Levinson discussed the complexities of expressing the inexplicable.
-10/5/15 - ChinaTown Hall: Local delegates from the Japanese Prime Minster's Office after "Walk in U.S., Talk on Japan" dinner.
-Connections, National Reflections This annual event highlights the importance of US-China relations.
-Sheldon Day, Stephen Orlins, Daniel Rosen, and Robert Rubin discussed Chinese foreign direct investments via live video stream, followed by an inperson presentation by William Hurst of Northwestern University on "Consultative Authoritarianism Versus Political Decay: Politics at the Grassroots in China Today."
-11/9/15 - Walk in U.S., Talk on Japan CAS was chosen to host a delegation of five community members, including a former Japanese Ambassador, who were hand-picked by the Japanese Prime Minster's office to represent Japan on an official tour of the U.S. Approximately 80 members of the CU campus community enjoyed hearing their perspectives on Japanese culture and economy, followed by small group discussions.
-11/11/15 - ISIS fromMultiple Perspectives A guest panel of four CU experts presented at this roundtable on ISIS: Aun Hasan Ali, "Is ISIS Islamic?"; Jeanne M. Nijhowne, "ISIS's War on the Past"; Najeeb Jan, "The Spectacle of ISIS: Islam and Biopolitics"; and Haytham Bahoora, "Histories of ISIS: The Politics of Fundamentalism and Sectarianism."
-We had a packed house with over 170 guests in attendance, representing both the campus and Boulder communities An interesting and thoughtful discussion followed.
+10/5/15 - China Town Hall: Local Connections, National Reflections This annual event highlights the importance of US-China relations.
+Sheldon Day, Stephen Orlins, Daniel Rosen, and Robert Rubin discussed Chinese foreign direct investments via live video stream, followed by an inperson presentation by William Hurst of Northwestern University on "Consultative Authoritarianism Versus Political Decay: Politics at the Grassroots in China Today." $11/9/15-\mbox{Walk}$ in U.S., Talk on Japan CAS was chosen to host a delegation of five community members, including a former Japanese Ambassador, who were hand-picked by the Japanese Prime Minster's office to represent Japan on an official tour of the U.S. Approximately 80 members of the CU campus community enjoyed hearing their perspectives on Japanese culture and economy, followed by small group discussions.
+11/11/15 - ISIS from Multiple Perspectives A guest panel of four CU experts presented at this roundtable on ISIS: Aun Hasan Ali, "Is ISIS Islamic?"; Jeanne M. Nijhowne, "ISIS's War on the Past"; Najeeb Jan, "The Spectacle of ISIS: Islam and Biopolitics"; and Haytham Bahoora, "Histories of ISIS: The Politics of Fundamentalism and Sectarianism."
+We had a packed house with over 170 guests in attendance, representing both the campus and Boulder communities.
+An interesting and thoughtful discussion followed.
 12/6/15 - Japanese Language Proficiency Test For the second year, CAS hosted the JLPT, an international language exam.
 Over 100 examinees in Boulder joined more than 600,000 people worldwide to test their Japanese skills.
 A good score on this exam can open doors in business, education and politics abroad for participants.
 The next JLPT will be offered in December 2016, with registration in September.
 Upcoming Events in Spring 2016: